lvgl/lvgl/docs/get-started/pc-simulator.md

 Using the simulator on the PC has the following advantages:
 - Hardware independent - Write code, run it on the PC and see the result on the PC monitor.
-- Cross-platform - Any Windows, Linux or MacOS system can run the PC simulator.
+- Cross-platform - Any Windows, Linux or macOS system can run the PC simulator.
 - Portability - the written code is portable, which means you can simply copy it when using an embedded hardware.
 - Easy Validation - The simulator is also very useful to report bugs because it means common platform for every user.
 So it's a good idea to reproduce a bug in the simulator and use the code snippet in the [Forum](https://forum.lvgl.io).